KevinKurtz/eNotBot/readme.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 Give me credit, of course, and please.
 But do what you want/can.
-[Better yet, pay me to help you.]
+[Better yet, pay me to help you. kevin@kevinckurtz.com]